Efficient Discovery of Actual Causality in Stochastic Systems: Introduction

 \section{Introduction}

-Modern computing systems often operate in uncertain open-ended environments.
+Modern computing systems often operate in open-ended \vmcai{stochastic} environments.
 For instance, online {\em cyber-physical systems} (CPS) operations are subject to various disturbances and noise and incur catastrophic risks with their potential misbehavior.
-Such uncertainty directly contributes to challenges in ensuring safety and developing intelligent behavior.
+Such \vmcai{stochastic behavior} directly contributes to challenges in ensuring safety and developing intelligent behavior.
 Thus, to prevent failures in complex or anomalous scenarios, it is imperative to reason about {\em causes} of future misbehavior rather than their {\em correlated} symptoms.
 Engineers generally build causal systems in which outputs depend only on past and present inputs.
-Hence, causal inference is the natural way to explain the initial causes of potential failures.
+Hence, causal inference is the natural way to explain the root causes of potential failures.

 Numerous research efforts have focused on the critical challenge of identifying and explaining faults within complex systems.
 Prior work has effectively employed causal frameworks across various domains, including embedded systems \cite{gs20,ga14,gss17,wg15,gmflx13,b24,gmr10}, and automated bug localization through software trace analysis \cite{finkbeiner_et_al:LIPIcs.FSTTCS.2024.22,cdffhhms22,cffhms22,fk17,bffs23}, among several other contexts \cite{Rafieioskouei2025,7243738}.
-However, these works do not support models with uncertainty.
-When considering the probabilistic setting, analysis requires expanded notions of causality which can accommodate this uncertainty.
-Only a few works explore probabilistic causality; many that do, such as \cite{Ziemek2022,10.1007/978-3-030-99253-8_3, baier2024formalqualitymeasurespredictors}, use different causal frameworks.
-In \cite{maldonado2025robotpouringidentifyingcauses}, the authors approach the problem from the perspective of robotic task execution.
-The authors propose applying causal reasoning to repair the robotic agent’s actions.
-The main shortcoming by crucial aspect of exiting work is the lack of systematic techniques on counterfactual reasoning in probabilistic settings.
+However, these works do not support models with \vmcai{stochastic behavior}.
+When considering the probabilistic setting, analysis requires expanded notions of causality that can accommodate this \vmcai{stochastic behavior}. \vmcai{Relatively} few works explore probabilistic causality; many that do, such as \cite{Ziemek2022,10.1007/978-3-030-99253-8_3, baier2024formalqualitymeasurespredictors}, use different causal frameworks \camera{that lack counterfactual reasoning.
+By evaluating how the outcome would change in a counterfactual world where the candidate cause does not occur, while keeping the other variables in the model fixed at the values they have in the actual world, we isolate that cause’s contribution to the effect and avoid mistaking correlation for causation.
+In their absence, methods are liable to mistake correlation for causation by crediting variables that merely co-vary with the outcome or masking the causal contribution when alternative routes to the effect are active. }